quira-org/README-Template/README.md

 ---

 ###  :outbox_tray: Set up
-- These are the steps required to install the project and how to use it.
+- These are the steps required to install the project and mention if necessary specificities based on `<Windows/Linux/Mac>`
-- You should to mention the various setups based on each OS - e.g `<Windows/Linux/Mac>`

-Example:
 1. Get a API Key at [website](example.com)
 2. Clone the repo
    ```sh